divyajeettt/CSE231/Assignment-3/1/README.md

 # Dining Philosophers Problem

 The Dining Philosophers Problem is a classic problem in concurrency theory.

-Set up:
+Following is its set up:

-- A group of philosophers are seated around a table eating spaghetti
+- A group of philosophers are seated around a round table eating spaghetti
 - A philosopher can do only two things: eat or think
 - Each philosopher has a bowl in front of them, and a fork to their left and right
 - A philosopher can only eat if they have both forks